What are buoyancy/core shorts?

 Women: I imagine there is no reason why women could not wear them and get the same benefits.
 Sizing may be different.

 At upwards of £45 these are not cheap.
 I could only find the ROKA on Wiggle and I don’t get a penny if you buy them there.
-You support this site by buying the other two from the other links through Amazon.

 |June 2015||Amazon Price|